All Episodes

 No, that's great.

-So with me on it, it is no longer obscure.
+With me on it, it is no longer obscure.

-Oh boy, I'll tell you, we had all we could do to pull it in.
+Oh, boy, I'll tell you, we had all we could do to pull it in.

-Well, of course you're in Foxboro.
+Well, of course, you're in Foxborough.

 You're all the way across the state.

-It was a it was a uh a low power radio station.
+It was a low-power radio station.

-I think it was thousand watches, or maybe five thousand.
+I think it was 1,000 watchers or maybe 5,000.

-But at least you made the effort, see.
+But at least you made the effort, see?

-That's what Coach Dungey was talking about.
+That's what Coach Dungy was talking about.

 You reached up from common status, and you became uncommon by doing what you could to pull in that signal from the obscure station on the western part of the state.

-Oh, God love you.
+God love you.

 Yeah.